Biographical information courtesy Special Collections & Archives Research Center, Oregon State University Libraries. Used with permission.

 She was later redeployed to Texas where she trained combat medics deployed for the Gulf War.
 In 1991 she transferred to the Reserves and subsequently spent 3-4 years in Europe and Africa with a Catholic evangelizing missionary team.
 When she returned, she was assigned to a variety of posts ranging from environmental science officer to strategic plans science advisor.
 During this time, she undertook graduate and post-graduate studies, earning an MS in Health Physics in 1996 and a Ph.
 D. in Nuclear Engineering in 1999, both from the University of Missouri.
 Her most recent degree is an MA in National Security Strategy from the National Defense University, National War College.

-Bentz is a United States Army Major General in the Oregon National Guard, assigned as Director, Strategic Capabilities, National Security Council at the White House.
+Bentz served as a United States Army Major General in the Oregon National Guard, including an assignment as Director, Strategic Capabilities, National Security Council at the White House.
+She retired in 2019.

 You can donate to the Major General Julie Bentz ROTC Scholarship by visiting the Donate page and choosing the fund from the drop-down menu.